A professional psychotherapist offering short- and long-term counselling and psychotherapy to individuals aged 16 and upwards in the Derby area.

 I maintain a trauma-informed approach to my client work through which I recognise the ongoing impact of life events, attachment relationships and developmental or relational trauma arising from early life experiences.
 As such, I keep updated through continued professional development in response to both professional and personal interests.
 I enjoy incorporating prior experience into my practice where appropriate, including a BA (Hons) in Literature with Arts in Healing & Learning along with an MA in Literature.

 Personally, I like to keep healthy in body and mind through a balance of activities — I do pilates, go running and walk two lively dogs.
-I find spending time active and being outdoors in all weathers to be very therapeutic for me.
+I find spending time active and being outdoors in all weathers to be very therapeutic for me, particularly for my mental wellbeing.
 I enjoy watching films, box sets and documentaries as well as reading for both personal and professional interest…there is a definite overlap because I love what I do.

 Working within